igormarfin/pages/posts/2013/09/0010/about_me.rst

 Test of comments
 -----------------

-The comments can be supported via disqus.com_
+The comments can be supported via disqus.com_\ .

 ..  _disqus.com: http://disqus.com/